Shaun the Sheep: Shaun in the City

 In 2015, Shaun the Sheep starred in two public charity art trails to raise money for sick children in hospitals across the UK.
 Organised by Wallace & Gromit's Children's Foundation in collaboration with Aardman, Shaun in the City saw 50 giant artists and celebrity-decorated sculptures of Shaun appear in London in the spring before a further 70 appeared in Bristol throughout the summer.
 All 120 sculptures were auctioned in October 2015, raising £1,087,900 for Wallace & Gromit's Grand Appeal and Wallace & Gromit's Children's Charity.

 Shaun the Sheep Land

 A Shaun the Sheep ride area, titled Fåret Shaun Land was opened at Skånes Djurpark in Sweden in early Summer 2016.

 Shaun the Sheep Experience

 In 2015, a family attraction based on Shaun the Sheep, called "The Shaun the Sheep Experience" opened at Lands End, rebranded "Lamb's End" for the duration of the attraction.
 It features original sets, models, and characters from many Aardman productions.
 Using green screen technology, guests are able to "star" in a scene from the show, as well as meet other characters from the Aardman filmography including Wallace and Gromit and Morph.

 Shaun the Sheep: Championsheeps

 In 2021, Aardman announced the launch of a 30-minute immersive game experience to be located at Electric Gamebox venues in London, Manchester Arndale and Lakeside, Essex.

+International broadcast

+The series is also broadcast in the Middle East and North Africa by MBC 3 and Jeem TV.